nikitavoloboev/data/sharing/my-articles.md

 - [Opening up my mind (2017) 🌟](https://medium.com/@nikitavoloboev/opening-up-my-mind-%EF%B8%8F-575c8ece8a24) - One day I will die.
 - [Writing Alfred workflows in Go (2017) 🌟](https://medium.com/@nikitavoloboev/writing-alfred-workflows-in-go-2a44f62dc432) - How to write Alfred workflows in Go language.

-## Tools

-- [Pretty and fast shell (2017) 🌟](https://medium.com/@nikitavoloboev/pretty-and-fast-shell-97ea870f2805) - Make your shell experience fast, pretty and powerful.
-- [Karabiner God Mode (2018) 🌟](https://medium.com/@nikitavoloboev/karabiner-god-mode-7407a5ddc8f6) - Use Karabiner to take your use of mac to the next level.

 ## Learn Anything